Farama-Foundation/farama.org/_posts/2023-04-25-Announcing-Shimmy.md

     </a>
 </center>

-As detailed in our [Announcing The Farama Foundation](https://farama.org/Announcing-The-Farama-Foundation) blog post, our greater goal at Farama is to create a unified and user-friendly ecosystem for open-source reinforcement learning software, for use both in research and in industry.
+As detailed in the [Announcing The Farama Foundation](https://farama.org/Announcing-The-Farama-Foundation) blog post, our greater goal at Farama is to create a unified and user-friendly ecosystem for open-source reinforcement learning software--for use both in research and in industry.
 Shimmy plays an important role in this plan, by integrating external RL environments inside of the Farama ecosystem.

 Shimmy will continue to be maintained as a longer-term compatibility tool, ensuring that popular RL environments are compatible with up-to-date APIs.
 We plan to add other external environments as we see fit, and welcome new contributions or suggestions.